stuart14/OKD-3.11/README.md

 Notes:

-For virtual box you will need to have a bridged network for external access For external repos you will need to create a secret. further reading is here: https://medium.com/@randima.somathilaka/openshift-origin-deploying-from-external-docker-registry-part-1-9190ae301546
+For virtual box you will need to have a bridged network for external access.
+For external repos you will need to create a secret. further reading is here: https://medium.com/@randima.somathilaka/openshift-origin-deploying-from-external-docker-registry-part-1-9190ae301546